openfga/cli/README.md

 ---
 name: Store Name # store name, optional
 # model_file: ./model.fga # a global model that would apply to all tests, optional
-# model can be used instead of model-file, optional
+# model can be used instead of model_file, optional
 model: |
   model
     schema 1.1